Designed For Your Business

 This has an important advantage in that it will come ready to work and with residents who will generate revenue from day one, providing a shortcut into profits.
 The costs involved may depend on the current turnover of the home and its potential for the future.

-You may also find that it reduces the cost of borrowing - lenders are usually happier lending to an established business which can demonstrate viability with positive accounts over previous years.
+You may also find that it reduces the cost of borrowing - lenders are usually happier lending to an established business that can demonstrate viability with positive accounts over previous years.
 We can help you secure a number of solutions to let you buy into an established care home.

 Funding equipment for your care home